bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 * Collaborate with the open-source community
 * Integrate automation tools

-The main organization the BC government owns in Github is [bcgov](https://github.com/bcgov) when all open source code developed by BC Gov teams is stored.
+The main organization the BC government owns in Github is [bcgov](https://github.com/bcgov) where we store all open-source code developed by BC Government teams.
 The `bcgov` org includes close to 1000 repositories maintained by the BC Government Developer Community.

-There are several other organizations owned by the Province in GitHub as described below.
+The Province owns several other organizations, which are described below.

 ## Working in the open